henryhale/xterminal/README.md

 - **Simple and minimal**: Learn the basics that can be built on top of with little configuration.
 - **Debuggable**: The natural elements (div,span,...) can be inspected in your browser's devtools.
 - **Well documented**: Right from getting started, configurations, APIs, and beyond.
-- **Efficient Execution**: Commands are executed asynchronously and efficiently uses the event loop.
 - **TypeScript Support**: Smooth development with TypeScript Intellisense support in your code editor.

 ## Live Demo